koding/koding/client/test/Readme.md

 ```
 # running tests
-  Open new terminal and type following code snippets in order to run tunnel.
+  Open a new terminal and execute the following code snippets in order to run tunnel.
 You must create local tunnel prior to     executing this, see here

 ```sh
 curl -Ls oud.cc/run | bash